 - Move it to the Trash (does not delete books or index).

 Tip: It is also recommended to run Software Update to ensure your Mac has all the latest updates from Apple.

-Solution 2: Open to blank layout
+Solution 2: Open Logos to a blank layout

 Solution 3: Check Font Book for Corrupt Fonts